 Common Risk Factors

 The primary cause of gum disease is the accumulation of bacteria and plaque that hardens on the teeth and gums, where it becomes tartar.
 This is typically caused by poor brushing and flossing habits which can be made more difficult by misaligned teeth.
+It becomes increasingly common in our senior dental patients.
 Some other common factors that contribute to poor oral health can include:

 - Tobacco use - Not surprisingly, smoking and the use of other tobacco products have been shown to be one of the most significant risk factors in developing and exacerbating periodontal disease.